In this post, you’ll find dysarthria exercises, strategies, and treatment ideas for your adult speech therapy patients.

 - Use videoconferencing (FaceTime, Zoom, etc.) instead of phone calls

-- Use the Telecommunications Relay Service where a specially trained communication assistant mediates phone calls for patients (the ADA requires telephone companies to provide the service for free)
+- Telecommunications Relay Service offers a specially trained communication assistant to mediate phone calls for patients (the Americans with Disabilities Act requires telephone companies to provide the service for free)

 Patients with velopharyngeal incompetence may benefit from surgery or a prosthesis to improve hypernasal resonance.

-Speak with their PCP to recommend a prosthodontist, dentist, plastic surgeon, etc. referral, as appropriate.
+Speak with their PCP to recommend an ENT, prosthodontist, dentist, plastic surgeon, etc. referral, as appropriate.

 References